Microsoft/azure-docs.pt-pt/articles/marketplace/private-offers.md

 ## <a name="next-steps"></a>Passos seguintes

-Se você quiser aproveitar esses novos recursos, você pode começar a vender no [Azure Marketplace](https://azuremarketplace.microsoft.com/sell).
+Para começar a usar as ofertas privadas, siga as etapas no guia [SKUs e planos privados](./cloud-partner-portal-orig/cloud-partner-portal-azure-private-skus.md) .